Kiran26-04/Spam-Classifier/README.md

 **CountVectorizer**: Function in scikit which can operate on lots of words at once.

 **MultinomialNB**: is going to do all the heavy work on Naive Bayes.

+(The DataFrame uploaded here as already been made.
+You can append or make your own dataframe as well.)